jfoo1984/greeting-codelab/lessons.md

 This is all great, but I don't want to mix my python and HTML code.
 Mixing the two makes it hard to read, especially when there's lots of HTML.

-Let's seperate our Python and HTML code by moving the HTML code into a template file.
+Let's separate our Python and HTML code by moving the HTML code into a template file.
 First, modify your two request handler functions so they look like this:

 ```python
 @get('/greeting')